What is PIPA?

 - Correct operation (pressure, siting, anchorage etc.) of the equipment

 - Adequate supervision of users

 The PIPA scheme is designed to cover only the first of these; the controller and/or operator is responsible for the remainder.

 What should I check for?

 Check that any inflatable that you are offered for sale or hire has a PIPA tag attached and ask to see the current test certificate.
-If the certificate is not available you can check the test status of any tagged equipment by visiting http://www.pipa.org.uk/findTag.asp and entering the tag number.
+If the certificate is not available you can check the test status of any tagged equipment by visiting the PIPA website and entering the tag or certificate number.

-Ask the supplier for instructions as to safe use and to confirm that required daily checks have been carried out.
+Ask the supplier for safety instructions and for confirmation that the required daily checks have been carried out.

-Remember that, unless you have made other arrangements, supervision of children on and around the equipment is your responsibility.
+Remember that, unless you have made other arrangements, supervision of users on and around the equipment is your responsibility.

-Where in the law does it say that inflatables must have annual tests?
+Where in the law does it say that inflatables must have regular tests?